 Jean-Claude M. Ndongo is a Ph.D. student in Public Administration at Florida Atlantic University.
 He is a recipient of the McKnight Doctoral Fellowship and a Bill Anderson Fund (BAF) fellow.
 His research interests include public budgeting and financial management, public procurement as well as disaster and emergency management.
 He has an extensive background in financial services with Fortune 500 institutions in the United States where his experience ranged from managing investment portfolios to providing financial planning advice and banking services to individual and business clients.
 He has served on the boards of various non-profit organizations and is a member of the American Society for Public Administration (ASPA), the Academy of Management (AOM), and the Africa Academy of Management (AFAM).

-Andrea Ramos is a third-year PhD student in Public Administration.
+Andrea Ramos is a PhD candidate in Public Administration.
 She received a Bachelor of Science in Nursing from Florida Atlantic University and a Master of Science in Public Health from the University of Miami.
 Her master thesis: “Evaluating the Emergency Preparedness and Response Plan for the People Experiencing Homelessness in Broward County” allowed her to examine the various emergency preparedness determinants for this population sub-group.
 Prior to her pursuing a PhD, her field experience includes working in emergency services and being a member of the South Florida Disaster Medical Team (DMAT-FL5).
 She is also an active member of the American Public Health Association (APHA), the Florida Emergency Preparedness Association (FEPA), and serves as the president of the Association of Doctoral Students in Public Administration (ADSPA) at FAU.

 Her research interests include disaster preparedness and resilience, emergency management, opioid abuse, human rights, and health promotion and wellness.
 Currently her research focuses on questions of opioid related overdoses in relation to the opioid crisis and epidemic in South Florida and the evaluation of evacuation and sheltering plans for vulnerable populations including carless and transportation-dependent for all counties in the State of Florida.